 In my Cooking with Kashi: Multigrain Pilaf and Pine Nut Stuffed Vegetables post, you may have noticed the gorgeous asparagus and the sweet potatoes on the plate.
 I thought both dishes, neither which use Kashi ingredients, would make wonderful Thanksgiving side dishes.
 Good timing, too, as I noticed that asparagus spears were on sale at Safeway this week!

 Both recipes were created by Katherine Emmenegger, the Executive Chef at the Great News!
 Discount Cookware and Cooking School in San Diego.
 If you ever have a chance, stop by the store to shop.
-Or check their cooking class schedule and book a class.
-I had a blast there when we cooked with Kashi (read about it here).
 The staff was very knowledgeable and the kitchen set up, which included overhead cameras, made me feel like I was cooking on TV.

 Oven Roasted Asparagus